-Model systems: Apis mellifera, Monarch butterflies, Orconectes, and Drosophila
+Model systems: Bombus spp., Danaus plexippus, Orconectes, and Drosophila

-Faculty: Rob Gegear, Lauren Mathews, J. B. Duffy, and Pam Weathers.
+Faculty: Joe Duffy, Rob Gegear, Lauren Mathews, Jagan Srinivasan and Pam Weathers.

 With the advent of genomics, the 21st Century has been termed a "revolutionary" era in Biology and Biotechnology.
-The Department of Biology and Biotechnology (BB) is perfectly situated for this transition with the construction of the Life Sciences and Bioengineering Center at Gateway Park.
-This interdisciplinary state-of-the-art building integrates Life Sciences and Bioengineering graduate programs at WPI in addition to housing a number of technology centers and biotechnology start-ups.
+The Department of Biology and Biotechnology (BB) is perfectly situated for this transition with the construction of the Interdisciplinary Life Sciences and Bioengineering Center at Gateway Park.
+This state-ofthe-art building integrates Life Sciences and Bioengineering at WPI in addition to housing a number of technology centers and biotechnology start-ups.